 Since 1921 - Jefferson County, Colorado

-updated 7/30/25
+updated 12/17/25

 As we've mentioned before, the County is not the villain here.
 The law - HB24-1313 - pushed through by the governor in 2024 requires local governments to add high-density housing along bus routes and near light-rail stations.
 The County Planning staff is working with us to explore alternatives that would lessen the impact on Wide Acres.
-At this time, there is nothing new to report on those communications.
-There is also nothing new on the lawsuit filed by six metro area cities.
-That lawsuit applies only to home rule cities, so we don't know if a favorable ruling would have any impact on what Jeffco is doing to comply with HB1313.
-There is also interest in modifying the requirements in the next regular legislative session that begins in January.
-To get on the list for updates or ask a question, email protectwideacres@outlook.com.

 CLARIFICATION: This is a confusing issue if you've never dealt with Jeffco's planning process.
 What the County is proposing is to allow developers to buy properties in the Wide Acres neighborhood to build high-density apartments and townhomes.
 The County will not - and cannot - force a property owner to sell their property or change what's on their property.
 Even if this passes, you can remain in your house as you always have for as long as you want.
-The reason the proposal is a major problem is that greedy developers can to buy up properties from willing sellers - even with trickery by pretending to be a regular homebuyer who will live in the house - and then it's very easy for them to get approval from the County to build large apartment buildings on those properties anywhere and everywhere in the neighborhood.
+The reason the proposal is a major problem is that greedy developers can to buy up properties from willing sellers - even with trickery by pretending to be a regular homebuyer who will live in the house - and then it's very easy for them to get approval from the County to build large apartment and townhome buildings on those properties anywhere and everywhere in the neighborhood.
 And if that's next to your house, you may not want to live here anymore due to traffic, parking, noise and the loss of privacy and solitude.
 Over time, the whole neighborhood as we know it could be gone.
 That was the governor's intent when he introduced and signed the law.

 Here's What Happened